 potential of the male gender.
 Here we find the essence of man, despite

 his fallibility.
-Indeed, it is the contest between his ideals and
+Indeed, it is this contest between his ideals and

-fallibility, always at least leaning toward the former, that shapes
+fallibility, always at leaning toward the former, that shapes

 How does this image translate for